Work visa for France (long stay - over 90 days)

 - Photocopies of previous Schengen visas granted (if any)

 - A pre-paid return envelope with the applicant’s address provided for return of passport,

 - Long stay visa fees.
-Please note that visa fees must be paid in cash.
+Payment by EFTPOS or in cash.

 From the date we receive your application, we require a minimum of ten working days to process it.